true-myth/true-myth/CONTRIBUTING.md

     $ pnpm install
     ```

     Note that we use [Volta](https://volta.sh) to manage our JavaScript toolchain.
-If you are having problems getting the project, you should start by installing Volta, which will give you the same versions of Node and Yarn we use for development and testing.
+If you are having problems getting the project, you should start by installing Volta, which will give you the same versions of Node and pnpm we use for development and testing.

--   Run the tests as you work, using `yarn test` or `yarn test --watch`.
+-   Run the tests as you work, using `pnpm test` or `pnpm test --watch`.

--   Run `yarn type-check` or `yarn type-check --watch` to proactively check for type errors.
+-   Run `pnpm type-check` or `pnpm type-check --watch` to proactively check for type errors.

 -   Once you have made the changes, commit the changes with a [good commit message](https://blog.stephcrown.com/writing-better-commit-messages).
 Then [open a pull request][pr], linking it to the issue or discussion it relates to.